 Please note that all absentee and telephone bid requests must be received by close of business the day before the auction.

-Form Through Time is a journey through world history and culture, bringing together Fine Ancient Art, Tribal Art & Natural History into a curated whole.
-These works offer a glimpse onto the distant peoples who created them, and reveal how the art of the remote past stimulated many of the great twentieth century artists, with a tangible connection to our modern day.
+The November edition of our curated sale of Fine Ancient Art, Tribal Art and Natural History in Form Through Time took place live online on Wednesday 30 November.
+Form Through Time is a journey through world history and culture.
+The works presented offer a glimpse into the distant peoples who created them, and reveal how the art of the remote past stimulated many of the great twentieth-century artists, with a tangible connection to our modern day.

 UK - CONDITIONS OF SALE FOR BUYERS

 These Conditions of Sale and the Saleroom Notices as well as specific Catalogue terms, set out the terms on which we offer the Lots listed in this Catalogue for sale.
 By registering to bid and/or by bidding at auction You agree to these terms, we recommend that You read them carefully before doing so.
 You will find a list of definitions and a glossary at the end providing explanations for the meanings of the words and expressions used.

 Special terms may be used in Catalogue descriptions of particular classes of items (Books, Jewellery, Paintings, Guns, Firearms, etc.) in which case the descriptions must be interpreted in accordance with any glossary appearing in the Catalogue.
 These notices and terms will also form part of our terms and conditions of sales.